Infrastructure

 China Communications Construction Company, which is building 120 kilometres of rail lines over a tough Rift Valley terrain, is using the hanging basket technique to overcome the topography challenges.

 “In bridge construction, the hanging basket is a very important construction tool.
-The components include the hanging system, travelling system, bearing structure, anchor unit and operation platform,” Mr Liu said on Tuesday during a media tour of the project.
+The components include the hanging system, travelling system, bearing structure, anchor unit, and operation platform,” Mr Liu said on Tuesday during a media tour of the project.

 The Sh150 billion railway will go over cliffs and into four tunnels covering 7.756 kilometres tunneled through Ngong Hills.

-The railway will have 27 bridges covering 17.3 kilometres, which is 14.4 per cent of total project length.
+The railway will have 27 bridges covering 17.3 kilometres, which is 14.4 per cent of the total project length.
 Six per cent of the railway will comprise three tunnels spanning 7.14 kilometres.

 The bridges will sit on concrete platforms some of which will stand 58 metres tall.